Not a Zazzler but want to be an

 If you want to take full control, you can hide the inbuilt search form with show_visitor_search_form=0

-There are the usual things you can set, plus one for adding a promo code to every link.
+There are the usual things you can set, plus one for adding a promo code to every link and one for the required page / post id.
 They are:

 - store name or a collection id